 HEADPHONES/MP3 PLAYERS ARE NOT PERMITTED!

 BEFORE THE RIDE

 On the day of the event riders MUST arrive and immediately cross the start line within the ½ hour time slot you selected when you registered.
+All 135km riders (only) must start at 5.30am.
 The start/finish line is at Caneland Park, Matsura Drive.

 DURING THE RIDE

 It is important to remember that this event is a ride NOT A RACE.
 There is no speed that you have to achieve or time that you must finish it by.
 Ride at your own pace.
 Safety is a very important aspect of the day.
 There will be official car drivers along the route providing assistance to those who need it.
 There will be many experienced riders in the group who will be able to assist with small mechanical issues.
 If you require assistance please move to the side of the road and place your bike upside down (wheels up) so that a support car / rider can assist you as soon as possible.
 It is important that you make it back safely so if at any point on the ride you do not feel able to make it back to the finish please stop and signal for assistance.

 Please note that the all 30km, 60km, 90km and 135km riders will ride to the turnaround point for the 30km route at Dumbleton.
 This is where you will find the 1st of 2 refreshment points.
 If you have nominated for the 60km, 90km or 135km option but do not feel that you will make the distance simply turn around at this point and head back with the 30km riders.
 For those completing the 60km, 90km and 135km options there is a second refreshment stop at the Habana Church.
 At this point the 60km riders will turn around, those who are doing the 90km or 135km but feel they will not make it here is your chance to follow the 60km riders.

 The 90km and 135km riders will ride past this point for approximately 10km, turn around and come back past the rest station for a third chance to refresh.